-The reconstruction of the church was made in the 18th century.
+The reconstruction of the church was made during the 18th century.
 The current building is the work of the architect Girolamo Palazzotto, who is responsible for the interior, while Giovanni Battista Vaccarini designed the facade, which was built between 1734 and 1761.

 In 1857, the bell tower was completed, and the current layout of the churchyard was built in the 19th century.

 The second order also has six columns and two smaller ones on each side of the large central window.
-The orders are adorned with marble statues of St. Agatha, in the middle, above the main door, Saint Euplius, on the right, and Saint Birillus, on the left.
+The orders are adorned with marble statues of Saint Agatha in the middle, above the main door, Saint Euplius on the right, and Saint Birillus on the left.

-The dome of the church dates back to 1802, built after a project by Carmelo Battaglia.
+The dome of the church dates back to 1802, built on a project by Carmelo Battaglia.
 The dome is equipped with columns and large windows that illuminate the interior.
 Between 1867 and 1869, the architect Carmelo Sciuto Patti built the current bell tower and the lantern of the dome.

 HOW TO GET THERE